Ghasak/nvim/README.md

 - D. The user custom individual colors defined.

-`Configurations` : to change the color, you need to consider to which level you want to alter the color,
+`Configurations` : to change the color, you need to consider to which level you want to alter the color.

 ## VIM EVENTS
 - [list all vim script events](https://tech.saigonist.com/b/code/list-all-vim-script-events.html)